 • Implementation of systems biology methodologies in nutritional immunology research and discovery.

 • Computational modeling of the modulation of immune responses by dietary components, natural products and oral drugs.

 • Modulation of immunometabolic processes by dietary ingredients and foods.

 • Medical foods, functional foods and nutritional supplements that modulate immune responses.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

-Nutritional Immunology welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Nutritional Immunology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.